 Committed to professionalism, civility and service, Ms. Baker-Barnes serves on The Florida Bar Board of Governors, representing the Fifteenth Judicial Circuit.
-The board is responsible for formulating policies that govern the over 106,000 members of The Florida Bar.
-She was recently appointed to the board’s executive committee, and serves on the strategic planning, legislative, program evaluation and communications committees.
-She is also active in The Florida Bar’s Trial Lawyers Section, where she serves as a member of its executive council.
+The board is responsible for formulating policies that govern the more than 108,000 members of The Florida Bar.
+She is the Co-Chair of the board’s COVID-19 Pandemic Recovery Task Force as well as Chair-Elect of the Program Evaluation Committee.
+She also serves on the board’s Executive, Strategic Planning, and Legislative Committees, and is active in The Florida Bar’s Trial Lawyers Section, where she serves as a member of its Executive Council.

 Ms. Baker-Barnes is a past president of the Palm Beach County Bar Association (PBCBA), an organization comprising nearly 3,000 lawyers.
 As the 95th President, she was the first African American female to serve in this role.
 Her signature program for the 2017-18 year was “You’ve Been Served: Lawyers Answering the Summons to Community Service,” designed to emphasize the importance of community service and recognize the positive impact lawyers make in their communities and beyond.
 She is a recipient of the PBCBA’s Judge Edward Rodgers Diversity Award, given to an individual who exhibits visionary and insightful leadership to resolve inequities in the legal community and the community at large.